 There was evidence that systems and processes were in place to ensure the management of risks associated with COVID-19 infection and other infectious diseases.
-For example, the home participated in the regional testing arrangements for residents, staff and care partners and any outbreak of infection was reported to the Public Health Authority (PHA).

-Review of records, observation of practice and discussion with staff confirmed that effective training on infection prevention and control (IPC) measures and the use of personal protective equipment (PPE) had been provided.
+Review of records, observation of practice and discussion with staff confirmed that effective training on infection prevention and control (IPC) measures and the use of PPE had been provided.

 Staff were observed to carry out hand hygiene at appropriate times and to use PPE in accordance with the regional guidance.
-Staff use of PPE and hand hygiene was regularly monitored by the Manager and records were kept.
+Staff use of PPE and hand hygiene was regularly monitored by the manager and records were kept.

-Visiting arrangements were managed in line with DoH and IPC guidance.
+Visiting arrangements were managed in line with Department Of Health (DoH) and IPC quidance.